Constitution of South Africa: Chapter 13: Finance

 Chapter 13 deals with public finance.
 It establishes a National Revenue Fund, from which money may be appropriated only by an act of Parliament, and Provincial Revenue Funds, from which money may only be appropriated by an act of the provincial legislature.
 It provides for an equitable distribution of national revenue to the provinces and municipalities, and grants provincial and local governments the powers to raise certain rates and taxes.
 It requires effective and transparent budgeting at all levels of government and gives the National Treasury the power to oversee budgetary processes.
 It places some restrictions on government procurement and government borrowing.
 The chapter establishes the Financial and Fiscal Commission, to advise government on financial matters, and the Reserve Bank, to oversee the currency.

 Economist Jacques Jonker has criticised the provisions of Chapter 13 as being insufficient to guard against fiscal imprudence, and has suggested that it be amended in line with other constitutions such as that of Spain in order to enforce fiscal discipline.

 Chapter 14: General Provisions

 The final chapter deals with transitional and incidental provisions.
 In particular, the first part deals with international law, providing that existing agreements binding South Africa will continue to bind it, and that new agreements (except those of a technical nature) will only be binding once approved by Parliament.
-It also provides that customary international law applies in South African unless it conflicts with national law, and that the courts must, where possible, interpret national law to be consistent with international law.
+It also provides that customary international law applies in South Africa unless it conflicts with national law, and that the courts must, where possible, interpret national law to be consistent with international law.